deltachat/deltachat-pages/en/help.md

 ### Where can my friends find Delta Chat?

-Delta Chat is available for all major platforms:
+Delta Chat is available for all major and some minor platforms:

 - The **official website**, <https://delta.chat/download> shows all options in detail